 |Cherry Island Range, DE|

-Long before Cherry Island’s profile was so drastically altered, the Lighthouse Board recommended the construction of a light for the area.
-The Annual Report of the Lighthouse Board for 1878 contains the following information on the proposed light.
+Long before Cherry Island’s profile was so drastically altered, the Lighthouse Board recommended the construction of a light or lights in 1875 to guide mariners around a bad shoal at this point in Delaware River.
+The Annual Report of the Lighthouse Board for 1878 contains the following information on the proposed lights.

 An appropriation of $10,000 was made by act approved June 20, 1878, for a light or lights to guide past Cherry Island flats.
 It is impossible that this sum will do more than enable the board to decide how the object can be best attained, that is, whether range-lights or a light on the shoal should be built.
 This question can only be answered by a survey, which is now being made.
 If range-lights cannot be used, and it becomes necessary to build on the shoal, the structure will not cost less than $100,000, possibly more.
 If range-lights can be used they will be more effective and will probably not cost more than $50,000, exclusive of the sites.
 An appropriation of $50,000 for carrying on this work should be made.
 This amount will be required for range-lights, and will be sufficient to make a beginning in case the board is compelled to place a light on the shoal.

 The site for the front range light was a three-acre, riverfront parcel sold to the government by Edgemoor Iron Company on July 2, 1879 for $3,000.
 The Lighthouse Board also built Edgemoor Lighthouse Depot for its fourth district on the same property, and it was on the depot’s pier that the original Cherry Island Front Range Light was placed.
 The light was shown from a white tower, which stood twenty-one feet tall from its base to the center of its red lantern.
 A fog bell, which was struck by a Stevens striking-apparatus and which had previously been used at Delaware Breakwater West End Lighthouse, was also located on the pier.